sharifware/Large-Scale-Design-and-Analysis-of-Neural-Networks/Docs/Notebooks/Muhammed-Sharif_Adepetu.md

 - Wrote LICENCE.txt file

 # 02/05/2025
+- Included tested network analyzer file and verified the output.
-- Cleaned directory. changed initialization method to include
+- Cleaned directory. changed initialization method to include architecture type and access the networks that have been created from NetworkANalyser
 - Edit, src, buld and dist files to include propper files

 # 02/10/2025
 - Added proper path information to class body and tested plotting

 # 02/11/2025
-- Verified Network generation worked within package.
+- Verified Network generation and histogram saving modules worked within package.
+- investigated why the network generation performance was poor under certain conditions

 # 02/18/2025
 - Corrected save directory location.